Henry O

-Henry O (欧亨利 (歐亨利, Ōu Hēnglì); born July 7, 1927) is a former Chinese-American actor.
+Henry O (欧亨利 (歐亨利, Ōu Hēnglì); born July 27, 1927) is a Chinese-American former actor.
 He is the father of Ji-li Jiang, the author of Red Scarf Girl.

 O was born in Shanghai in 1927 and attended British and American missionary schools in China.
 He worked as a stage actor in China before switching to film work after moving to the United States.

-During the Cultural Revolution he was falsely accused of counter-revolutionary crimes and was detained and forced to do hard labor by the Chinese government.
+During the Cultural Revolution he was falsely accused of counter-revolutionary crimes and was detained and forced to do hard labour by the Chinese government.

 Personal life

 O and his family left China and settled in the United States in the 1980s to take care of his daughter Ji-yun's children.
 Henry O is his stage named and is derived from O. Henry.

 O resides in San Francisco area and is married to Ying Chen.
 They have three children including Jiang Ji-yong, Jiang Ji-yun and author Ji-li Jiang.
 O is fluent in both English and Mandarin Chinese.